 Marlene was accepted into a special high school program where she attended her first two years of college during her last three years of high school.
 She finished that program #1 in her class and delivered a beautiful commencement speech.

 She then followed Nik to UC San Diego and graduated in (field) in 2016.
-She is now working in a program helping autistic kids and is planning on returning for a graduate degree.
+She is now working in a program helping autistic kids and is pursuing a graduate degree in social work at Cal State Dominguez Hills.

 Louisa studied international studies at UC Berkeley, graduating in 2012.

-After working in the field for a year, she’s in the process of applying for graduate school.
+After working in the field, she’s in the process of applying for graduate school.

 The kids are also marking successes in other post-high school endeavors.